appscode/blog/content/post/kubedb-v2024.11.18/index.md

 This is an example showing how to add TLS to an existing druid cluster.
 Reconfigure-TLS also supports features like **Removing TLS**, **Rotating Certificates** or **Changing Issuer**.

 **RotateAuth**

+In this release, we have introduced a new ops request type `RotateAuth`.
+This request type is used to rotate the authentication secret for druid. `.spec.authSecret.name` is the referenced name of the secret that contains the authentication information for druid to authenticate with the brokers.
+The secret should be of type `kubernetes.io/basic-auth`.
+Now, If a user wants to update the authentication credentials for druid, they can create an ops request of type `RotateAuth` with or without referencing an authentication secret.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: DruidOpsRequest